Treatment for HIV has come a long way in recent years. Today, many children living with HIV thrive into adulthood.

 HIV is a virus that attacks the immune system.
-That makes children with HIV more vulnerable to infection and disease.
-The right treatment can help prevent illness and keep HIV from progressing to AIDS.
+That makes children with HIV more vulnerable to infections and disease.
+The right treatment can help prevent illness and keep HIV from progressing.

-Read on as we discuss causes of HIV in children and the unique challenges of treating children and adolescents living with HIV.
+Read on as we discuss the causes of HIV in children and the unique challenges of treating HIV in children and adolescents.

 A child can be born with HIV or contract it soon after birth.
 HIV contracted in utero is called perinatal transmission or vertical transmission.